-Galane Gold Ltd., formerly Carlaw Capital III Corp., (the "Company" or "GGL"), operates through its wholly owned subsidiary, Galane Gold Mines Ltd. ("GGM") which was incorporated under the Business Corporations Act (Ontario) on November 15, 2010 and whose principal business activities are the exploration for, development of, and operation of gold mining properties.
+Galane Gold Ltd., (the "Company"), operates through its wholly owned subsidiary, Galane Gold Mines Ltd. ("GGM") which was incorporated under the Business Corporations Act (Ontario) on November 15, 2010 and whose principal business activities are the exploration for, development of, and operation of gold mining properties.
 The Company's registered and head office is located at Suite 1800, 181 Bay St., Toronto, Ontario, Canada.